john-ryder/colossus-bet-test/README.md

-# Solution to the Colossus Bet Front End Technical Test
+# Solution to the Colossus Bets Front End Technical Test

 ## Known Issues
 * Does not respond to selections being deselected